The train brought civilization to the Texas frontier but after

 MARSHALL - Texas & Pacific Railroad Deport & Museum

-MOUNT VERNON - former Cotton Belt Station built in 1894, now
+Former Cotton Belt Station built in 1894, now a museum.

-PLANO - Interurban Railway Station Museum is located in
+Interurban Railway Station Museum is located near downtown Plano

-downtown Plano and has the history of early-1900s electric
+and has the history of early-1900s electric railway system.

 SAN ANTONIO - Texas Transportation Museum